kyma-project/examples/incluster_eventing/README.md

 ### Test the application

-Send an HTTP request to the emitter function
+Send an HTTP request to the emitter Function

 ```bash
 curl -H "Content-Type: application/cloudevents+json" -X POST  https://incoming.{your cluster domain} -d '{"foo":"bar"}'
 Event sent%
 ```

-Fetch the logs of the receiver function to observe the message arrived.
+Fetch the logs of the receiver Function to observe the incoming message.

 ```bash